aritraroy/PinLockView/README.md

 And that's it!
 Your PinLockView is ready to rock.

-But the good thing is that the, ```PinLockView``` comes with a whole lot of customization options which you can use to customize the view in any way you want.
+But the good thing is that the ```PinLockView``` comes with a whole lot of customization options which you can use to customize the view in any way you want.

 # Customization